LocalizationModule¶

 Culture determination procedure (fallback)¶

-resource is requested for a Bundle
+Any time a Localized resource is requested for a Bundle, the following

 procedure is followed (the first not null outcome is returned):

-are invoked in the defined order, using the current culture. - If not results were found with current culture, and if a parent culture exists for the current culture, the contributors will be invoked again for the parent culture.
+- If not results were found with current culture, and if a parent culture exists for the current culture, the contributors will be invoked again for the parent culture.

-- If we haven't succeeded yet finding the resource, if a
+- If we haven't succeeded yet finding the resource, if a DefaultCultureNamewas defined for theBundle, the contributors will be invoked again for theBundle's default culture.

-'s default culture. - Finally base resource localizer instances, if any, will be invoked in its defined order, using the current culture initially, and culture fallback procedure mentioned here previously, if needed, afterwards.
+- Finally base resource localizer instances, if any, will be invoked in its defined order, using the current culture initially, and culture fallback procedure mentioned here previously, if needed, afterwards.

 Seamlessly integration with Resource (.resx) files¶

-integrates seamlessly with .resx Resource
+The LocalizationModule integrates seamlessly with .resx Resource files, such

 files can still be used for translation.

-when working with the Suite Framework is
+The recommended way to define Bundles when working with the Suite Framework is

-, because this way the you will be able to
+using LocalizationResourceDictionary, because this way the you will be able to

-, overriding existing, or adding new resources
+extend from an existent Bundle, overriding existing, or adding new resources

 to it.

-Any time a localized resource is requested, and the Bundle
+Any time a localized resource is requested, and the Bundle is not known by the

-, the localization operation will be delegated to the
+LocalizationModule, the localization operation will be delegated to the

-, which will try to handle the
+underlying ResourceManagerStringLocalizerFactory, which will try to handle the

-localization procedure using Resource (.resx) files
+localization procedure using Resource (.resx) files.

-factory receives all the
+The ResourceManagerStringLocalizerFactory factory receives all the

-localization requests that cannot be handled using SuiteLocalizerFactory
+localization requests that cannot be handled using SuiteLocalizerFactory.

 Note

-When using resource files (.resx), the base is set by default to Resources
+When using resource files (.resx), the base is set by default to Resources.

 Take this into account because it makes the difference at the moment of deciding